"You know how some people and animals lose control of their bladders when they're surprised? It's like that, but for lightning."

 - Poor Morgana on Merlin.
 She's had precognitive dreams her entire life, and even after being trained in magic, she still has absolutely no control over them and needs her magic bracelet to stop them, and even that occasionally fails.
 It's implied that this is the case with all magic users, as both Morgana and Mordred had no control over their magic when it surfaced.

 - In Haven, this is the case with practically all of the Troubled; either the power is on all the time, or it tends to activate without their control when they get upset.

-- Psykers (psychically sensitive humans) in Warhammer 40000 generally can't control their powers... which leads to them usually being hunted down as witches and burned at the stake.
+- Psykers (psychically sensitive humans) generally can't control their powers... which leads to them usually being hunted down as witches and burned at the stake.
 Believe it or not, the alternative is actually worse.

 - In GURPS Supers (the rule supplement that fleshed out superpowers), the point cost to buy individual powers can be reduced if the player accepts limitations on them, for example "Always On" or "Uncontrollable", or takes specific disadvantages linked to it.
 "Body of Fire, Always On" means the character is a walking fire elemental.
 "Uncontrollable Telekinesis" manifests as poltergeist phenomena.
 Telepaths who cannot shut their telepathy off suffer massive distraction and headaches if they are in a crowd.
 Teleporters may find they're not sleepwalking, but sleepteleporting, with embarrassing or life-threatening results.